-Air Quality Impact Assessment All planning applications when the site is within or adjoining an Air Quality Management Area and when a sensitive ecological site will be affected.
-Deletion Birdstrike Risk Management Plan All planning applications that may have an adverse safety impact on aircraft through the creation of standing water and new woodland within 13 km of aerodromes.
-Biodiversity and geological conservation report there is a potential impact on designated sites, protected species or habitats, or where a biodiversity survey is required.
+Air Quality Impact Assessment Birdstrike Risk Management Plan All planning applications when the site is within or adjoining an Air Quality Management Area or when a sensitive ecological site will be affected, or when there would be a significant increase in traffic generation All planning applications that may have an adverse safety impact on aircraft Management Flan through the creation of standing water and new woodland within 13 km of aerodromes.
+Biodiversity and geological conservation report Those planning applications when there is a potential impact on designated sites, protected species or habitats, or where a biodiversity survey is required.
 Bioaerosol Assessment Those planning applications when the proposal involves the storage or treatment of biodegradable waste material and is within 250 m of residential properties or other sensitive locations.
-Deletion Deletion

-Daylight/Sunlight All planning applications where Assessment there is a potential adverse impact upon the current levels of sunlight /daylighting enjoyed by adjoining properties and buildings.
+Daylight/Sunlight Assessment All planning applications where there is a potential adverse impact upon the current levels of sunlight /daylighting enjoyed by adjoining properties and buildings.

-Draft Planning Obligations also known as Legal Agreement / Section 106) Where a planning application that may be unacceptable in planning terms may be made acceptable through the use of planning obligations, a statement with proposed Heads of Terms for an agreement may be submitted as part of the application.
-Where Local Development Framework or Local Plan policies give details of likely agreements a statement of proposed Heads of Dust Assessment Terms may be submitted as part of the application.
-For all planning applications for (deletion) waste (deletion) developments which generate dust.

-Deletion Deletion Flood Risk Assessment All planning applications for: • Development including change of use of 1 hectare or greater or 1000 m2 of gross floor space or greater, in Flood Zone 1 and all proposals, including change of use, for Development located in Flood Zones 2 and 3. • Where development proposals may affect watercourses, flood defences or off-site flood mitigation. • Where the proposed development may be subject to other sources of flooding. • Where the Environment Agency, Internal Drainage Board and/or other bodies have indicated that there may be drainage problems or concerns that need addressing.
+Draft Planning Obligations Where a planning application that

+also known as Legal may be unacceptable in planning terms

+Agreement / Section 106) may be made acceptable through the

+use of planning obligations, a

+statement with proposed Heads of

+Terms for an agreement may be

+submitted as part of the application.

+Where Local Development

+Framework or Local Plan policies give

+details of likely agreements a

+statement of proposed Heads of

+Terms may be submitted as part of

+the application.

+Dust Assessment For all planning applications for waste

+developments which generate dust.

+involving major construction works.

+Flood Risk Assessment All planning applications for:

+Development including change of

+use of 1 hectare or greater or 1000

+m2 of gross floor space or greater, in

+Flood Zone 1 and all proposals,

+including change of use, for

+Development located in Flood Zones

+2 and 3.

+Where development proposals may

+affect watercourses, flood defences or

+off-site flood mitigation.

+Where the proposed development

+may be subject to other sources of

+flooding.

+Where the Environment Agency,

+Internal Drainage Board and/or other

+bodies have indicated that there may

+be drainage problems or concerns

+that need addressing.